 POS Integrations

-Most POS integrations can be accessed through a provider’s dashboard or app store, and while some integrations are free, certain services can cost businesses up to $300 per month.
-Therefore, it’s important to keep track of their price tag so costs don’t escalate too much.
+Most POS integrations can be accessed through a provider’s dashboard or app store.
+While some integrations are free, certain services can cost businesses up to $300 per month.
+Therefore, it’s important to keep track of their price tags, so your costs don’t escalate too far.

 Top POS Features: Key Takeaways